-DIRECTORS' RESPONSIBILITY FOR AND APPROVAL OF THE ANNUAL FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 AUGUST 2015
+DIRECTORS' RESPONSIBILITY FOR, AND APPROVAL OF THE ANNUAL FINANCIAL STATEMENTS

-The annual financial statements, set out on pages 37 to 82, were prepared by management in conformity with, the International Financial Reporting Standards (IFRS), the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee and Financial Reporting Pronouncements as issued by the Financial Reporting Council, the Companies Act of South Africa and the Listing Requirements of the JSE Limited.
+The annual financial statements, set out on pages 46 to 82, were prepared by management in conformity with, International Financial Reporting Standards (IFRS), the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee and Financial Reporting Pronouncements as issued by the Financial Reporting Council, the Companies Act of South Africa and the Listing Requirements of the JSE Limited.
 They have been approved by the board of directors and have been signed on their behalf by the undermentioned directors.

-The directors are required by the Companies Act of South Africa to maintain adequate accounting records and are responsible for the content and integrity of the annual financial statements and related financial information included in this report.
-It is their responsibility to ensure that the annual financial statements present fairly the state of affairs of the Group as at the end of the financial year and the results of its operations and cash flows for the year then ended, in conformity with the International Financial Reporting Standards (IFRS), the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee and Financial Reporting Pronouncements as issued by the Financial Reporting Council, the Companies Act of South Africa and the Listing Requirements of the JSE Limited.
+The directors are required by the Companies Act of South Africa to maintain adequate accounting records and are responsible for the content and integrity of the Annual Financial Statements and related financial information included in this report.
+It is their responsibility to ensure that the Annual Financial Statements present fairly the state of affairs of the Group as at the end of the financial year and the results of its operations and cash flows for the year then ended, in conformity with International Financial Reporting Standards (IFRS), the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee and Financial Reporting Pronouncements as issued by the Financial Reporting Council, the Companies Act of South Africa and the Listing Requirements of the JSE Limited.